jacksund/simmate/.do/README.md

 1. On your new database's page, you'll see a "Getting Started" dialog -- select it!
 2. For "Restrict inbound connections", this is completely optional and beginneers should skip this for now.
 We skip this because if you know you'll be running calculations on some supercomputer/cluster, then you'll need to add all of the associated IP addresses in order for connections to work properly.
 That's a lot of IP addresses to grab and configure properly -- so we leave this to advanced users.
-3. "Connection details" is what we need to feed to django!
+3. "Connection details" is what we need to give to Simmate/Django.
 Let's copy this information.
 As an example, here is what the details look like on DigitalOcean:
 ```
 username = doadmin
 password = asd87a9sd867fasd